lethithuy20121993/deploy-flask-app-to-kubernetes-using-eks/README.md

-# Deploying a Flask API
+# Pipeline deployment a Flask API on AWS

 This is the project starter repo for the course Server Deployment, Containerization, and Testing.